digitalsolutionsai/scope-config-service/README.md

 ## Features

+- **Flexible Scoping**: Identify configurations using a flexible `scope` (SYSTEM, PROJECT, STORE, USER, GROUP) and a corresponding ID, allowing for granular control.
 - **Versioned Configurations**: Every change to a configuration creates a new version, allowing you to track changes and roll back to previous versions.
-- **Published Versions**: You can mark a specific version of a configuration as "published", which is what your client services will consume.
+- **Published Versions**: You can mark a specific version of a configuration as "published", which is what your client services will consume by default.
 - **gRPC Interface**: The service uses a gRPC interface for high-performance, language-agnostic communication.
-- **Command-Line Interface (CLI)**: A CLI is provided for easy interaction with the service.
+- **Command-Line Interface (CLI)**: A CLI (`config-cli`) is provided for easy interaction with the service.

 ## Getting Started